 Palliative care is provided to seriously ill patients coping with pain, distressing symptoms, stress or other serious side effects of their illness or treatments meant to cure it.
 End-of-life care is provided to seriously ill patients who have a prognosis of six months or less, in their doctor’s best judgment, if the disease follows its normal course.

-Palliative care is for anyone living with a serious illness at any stage, while end-of-life care is for the last few weeks or months of life.
-Meaning palliative care is intended to help patients live more comfortably with their ongoing condition.
+Palliative care is for anyone living with a serious illness at any stage, including the day of diagnosis, while end-of-life care is for the last few weeks or months of life.
+Palliative care is intended to help patients live more comfortably with their ongoing condition.

 Palliative care is for anyone seeking curative treatments, while end-of-life care is for someone who has decided to forgo curative treatments and seek comfort care in the last few months, weeks, or days of their life.

-Palliative care is provided during a consultation in an office setting or a visit in the hospital, while end-of-life care is provided in your home, nursing home or assisted living, or inpatient hospice facility.
+Palliative care is provided during a consultation in your home, outpatient office, select hospitals, and in your senior living community.
+End-of-life care is provided in your home, nursing home or assisted living, or inpatient hospice facility.

-Palliative care is provided by a palliative-trained, board-certified physician or nurse practitioner.
+Palliative care is provided by a palliative-trained, board-certified physician, nurse practitioner, social worker, and care coordinator.
 Hospice care is provided by a board-certified physician, nurse practitioner, nurse, social worker, spiritual support counselor, certified home health aide, and volunteer.

 Get More Information on Palliative Care vs. End-of-Life Care